WVUHPC/Introduction-HPC/_episodes/101-introduction.md

   <div class="tab-content">
     <article role="tabpanel" class="tab-pane active" id="shell-windows">
-      Open the File Explorer, search for the icon, "This PC" click with the right mouse button and click properties.
+      Open the File Explorer, search for the icon "This PC" click with the right mouse button and click properties.

       You should be able to see something like: